 \section{Analysis of Orphan Blocks}

-In this section, by using the stationary probability vector of the pyramid Markov process, we analyze some interesting performance measures of the main chain and another chain of orphan blocks.
+In this section, by using the stationary probability vector of the pyramid Markov process, we analyze some interesting performance measures of the main chain and the chain of orphan blocks.
 To our best knowledge, this is the first one to develop an effective quantitative method in the study of orphan blocks.

-Once the honest and dishonest mining pools simultaneously begin a mining process, it is seen from Figure 2 that the selfish mining can result in two block branches forked at a common tree root, in which one chain comes from the honest mining pool, while another from the dishonest mining pool.
+Once the honest and dishonest mining pools simultaneously begin a mining process, it is seen from Figure 2 that the selfish mining can result in two block branches forked at a common tree root, in which one chain comes from the honest mining pool, while the other from the dishonest mining pool.
 Also, the two block branches forked at the common tree root are terminated immediately once the main chain begins to peg on the blockchain.

-If the main chain is taken by the honest mining pool, then all the blocks on another chain by the dishonest mining pool become orphan blocks.
-On the contrary, if the main chain comes from the dishonest mining pool, then all the blocks on another chain by the honest mining pool are orphan blocks.
-Obviously, the main chain and another chain of orphan blocks end at the same moment that the main chain is confirmed.
+If the main chain is taken by the honest mining pool, then all the blocks on the other chain by the dishonest mining pool become orphan blocks.
+On the contrary, if the main chain comes from the dishonest mining pool, then all the blocks on the other chain by the honest mining pool are orphan blocks.
+Obviously, the main chain and the chain of orphan blocks end at the same moment that the main chain is confirmed.